 Wrought Iron Porch Railings

 Wrought iron porch railings of all types of patterns and colors can be found in abundance in Gladstone Park.
-That’s because they were the go-to material commonly used on front porch steps leading up to the many English Tudor and Georgian homes found in the neighborhood.
+That’s because they were the go-to rail material commonly used to prevent people from falling off front porch steps and stoops leading into the many English Tudor and Georgian homes found in the neighborhood.

 But wrought iron front porch railings were not always popular in Gladstone Park.
 When the Volga Germans began building their Dutch colonials in great numbers in the community during the first two decades of the 20th Century, their traditions did not incorporate the use of metal railings.
 Nor did the bungalow designs of the 1920s with their masonry and brick- or stone-capped front steps.